 1 loaf crusty baguette, sliced 3/4 inch thick

 1/3 cup extra virgin olive oil

-Mix tomatoes and basil together and season with salt and pepper.
+- Mix tomatoes, basil, and garlic together and season with salt and pepper.

-Spoon tomato mixture onto toasts, top with parmesan cheese, and serve immediately.
+- Spoon tomato mixture onto toasts and serve immediately.